 Using the three printed examples provided by Dr. Ermolaeva; from 1894, 1915, and 1950, we can determine with some certainty that the “Levee Song” verse and melody, (the “I’ve been working on the railroad” part) was combined with the bridge (“Dinah won’t you blow… Dinah won’t you blow…) and chorus (“Someone’s in the kitchen with Dinah”) sometime after 1915, and most likely later than 1944.

 The first recorded version of “Levee Song- I’ve Been Working on The Railroad” was released by the Shannon Quartet, an Irish themed vocal group, in 1923.
-It was marketed as being for Boy Scouts and the structure is similar to the 1915 songbook version.
-The specific lyrics may be from the First Chorus Book For Boys (1922).
+It opens with a simple couplet, like the 1894 version rather than full verse, but does not include the “Sing a song of the city” section.
+It was marketed as being for Boy Scouts and the specific lyrics may be from the First Chorus Book For Boys (1922).
 There are no racial lyrics and the song is sung without dialect other than a slight Irish brogue.

 The second recorded version of “Levee Song” is from 1927.
 It is sung in dialect, slowly, by a male chorus and is probably very similar to what would have been heard in minstrel performance up to that time, almost as a spiritual.
 We associated minstrel shows with rollicking humor but much of the appeal was the mixture of moving or sentimental material with the humor.